 Welcome to Kaya Scodelario Daily, your most updated source for all things Kaya Scodelario.
 She is most known for her parts in Skins, The Maze Runner and Pirates of the Carribean.
 Our goal is to bring you all career related news about the british actress.
 Kaya knows about this website and supports it.
 Please bookmark us and check back!

-By Helena on January 12, 2020 with 0 Comments
+Written by Helena on January 12, 2020

 COLLIDER – From show creator Samantha Stratton, the Netflix original series Spinning Out follows Kat Baker (Kaya Scodelario), an elite figure skater who’s trying to make the most of her second chance as a pair skater after a serious fall took her out of competition and allowed her to get way too far into her own head.
 Teamed up with talented bad boy pair skater Justin (Evan Roderick), Kat realizes that she has the ability to become a champion, but to do so, she’ll have to overcome her own personal demons.